RobbeNooyens/RATSQL/README.md

 ---

+RATSQL was created for the course Machines and Complexity at the University of Antwerp.
+Queries in relational algebra form can be entered inside the editor with the help of the special symbol buttons.The query can be translated to SQL using the convert button.
+Some options can be aplied like the choice to optimize the query or choosing the amount of deviations can take place when requesting a replacement for a selected word.

 This year, next to machines and computability, we have another computer-related course that is completely new to us, namely the course "introduction to databases".
 During these classes so far we learned how to set up entity-relationship models, how to write queries in relational algebra and how to then translate them into a usable SQL query.
 Of course,